 Karen, a native New Yorker, has been practicing law for more than thirty years.
 Her background includes criminal defense litigation, cooperative conversion work, Housing Court litigation, and general civil litigation and transactional matters.
 The majority of her practice, however, has been in the family and matrimonial law field, to which she has dedicated more than twenty years.
 A trained mediator, she has handled numerous cases involving divorce, custody, parental access, child support, spousal support, equitable distribution, and post-judgment enforcement proceedings in both Family and Supreme Courts.
 Karen has also drafted and reviewed numerous pre-nuptial and post-nuptial agreements.
 Karen received her J.D. from Washington College of Law, and her B.A. in Philosophy from SUNY Binghamton.

-Noelle graduated from Brooklyn Law School in May 2015 with a focus on International Public and Private law.
+Noelle graduated from Brooklyn Law School in May 2015.
 As a BLS Public Interest Fellow, she worked at Advocates For Children of New York in the School Justice Project division.
 At CSLP, she has represented clients on matters related to social and economic rights, including children's special education, family law, and affordable housing.

 Ruth graduated from City University of New York School of Law in 2016, with a focus in public interest family law.
 While at CUNY, Ruth represented clients in parental defense and child advocacy cases, and was very active in trial and moot court competitions.
 More recently, as a Launchpad for Justice Fellow, she represented pro se litigants in consumer debt and uncontested divorce matters.
 Prior to CUNY, Ruth received her Masters Degree in Forensic Psychology at John Jay College of Criminal Justice.